Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="FPGA board connected to the Raspberry Pi 5 via the PCIe to PCIe x1 adapter"
 >}}

+After both the Raspberry and the FPGA where booted, I sshed into my rpi and started looking for the PCIe enumeration sequence logged from the linux PCIe core subsystem.

 `dmesg` log :

 ```